redhat-developer/rh-che/README.md

 `5.6.0-openshift-connector-SNAPSHOT`,
 then the version of the generated RedHat Che distribution will be:
 `5.6.0-openshift-connector-fabric8-SNAPSHOT`
-or:
+and the result of the RedHat Che distribution build will be available at the following location:

+    rh-che/target/builds/fabric8/fabric8-che/assembly/assembly-main/target/eclipse-che-5.6.0-openshift-connector-fabric8-SNAPSHOT

-`5.6.0-openshift-connector-fabric8-without-dashboard-SNAPSHOT` if the option to remove the Dashboard has been enabled.
+Alternatively, if the option to remove the Dashboard has been enabled then the version of the generated RedHat Che distribution will be:
+`5.6.0-openshift-connector-fabric8-without-dashboard-SNAPSHOT` .

-And the result of the RedHat Che distribution build is available at the following location:
+and the result of the RedHat Che distribution build will be available at the following location:

-    rh-che/assembly/assembly-main/target/eclipse-che-5.6.0-openshift-connector-fabric8-SNAPSHOT
+    rh-che/target/builds/fabric8-without-dashboard/fabric8-che/assembly/assembly-main/target/eclipse-che-5.6.0-openshift-connector-fabric8-without-dashboard-SNAPSHOT

 #### How to start the  RedHat Che distribution build

 The build is started by running *maven* in the root of the current git repository, which is :`rh-che`

-##### Default build (Upstream che + RedHat Che)
+##### CI-oriented build (Upstream che + RedHat Che)

 This checks out and builds the upstream Che before building the RedHat distribution.

     mvn clean install

-##### Default build - quick version (bypass upstream Che)

-This allows reusing a previously checked-out and built upstream Che.
+To reuse a previously checked-out and built upstream Che, it is possible to use the `!checkout-base-che` profile:

     mvn -P '!checkout-base-che' clean install

-##### Build using a local upstream Che
+##### Developer-oriented build

-This allows using a local che repository you already have on your machine.
+You can also use a local upstream che repository you already have on your machine.
+In this case oyu *have to* define the location of this local reporitory with the `localCheRepository` property:

     mvn -DlocalCheRepository=<root of your local upstream Che Git repo> clean install

+*This is the recomended way if you work on both the upstream che and the RedHat distribution.*

+##### Change the forks / branches used for the upstream Che repositories

+If you want to use a different fork / branch for the `che` or `che-dependencies` repositories, you can specify this with the following properties:
+- `che-fork`
+- `che-branch`
+- `che-dependencies-fork`
+- `che-dependencies-branch`

+For example if you want to use the `fix` branch on the `yourname/che` GitHub repository that contains your fork of Che, you can use the following options:

+    -Dche-fork=yourname -Dche-branch=fix

 ##### Enabling / Disabling the Dashboard